 Let the artichokes steam for 30-45 minutes depending on the size of the artichokes.
 Check the water level halfway through the cooking process.
 If most of the water has boiled off, add a splash more.
 You can tell when the artichokes are cooked when you can insert a paring knife easily into the base of the artichoke, the artichokes have turned dark green, and their leaves come off easily when pulled.

 Remove the artichokes from the pot using a slotted spoon and place on a serving platter or plate.
 Drain any remaining water from the pot, leaving the potatoes inside.
 Add 1/4 cup of chopped parsley and 1/4 cup olive oil to the potatoes.
 Mix the parsley, olive oil, and potatoes together until the potatoes are fully coated.
 Scoop out the potatoes and arrange them around the artichokes.
 Garnish with the remaining 1/4 cup of parsley and 1/4 cup olive oil.
 Serve right away and enjoy!

 To eat your artichoke, peel the leaves off one at a time.
 Put a leaf inside your mouth and pull the leaf down, using your bottom teeth to scrape off the meat.
 Keep going until you get all the way to the middle of the artichoke.
 As you get closer to the centre, the leaves will get more tender.

 Once you get to the middle of the artichoke, you will come to a fuzzy specimen like this:

-And you have finally arrived at the heart of the artichoke <3 You can use a spoon to scoop it out, but I like to rip it in half smother it in olive oil and eat it.
-Does that say something weird about me as a person?
+And you have finally arrived at the heart of the artichoke <3 You can use a spoon to scoop it out, but I like to rip it in half smother it in olive oil and eat it!
 Regardless, it tastes so creamy and rich and is the perfect way to end this messy meal!